First-Time Buyer Mortgage Advice

 Savings held in a Lifetime ISA can be used to buy a first home costing up to £450,000 anywhere in the UK.

-If you have both a Help to Buy and a Lifetime ISA, you can only use the government bonus from one of these accounts to buy a property.
+If you have a Lifetime ISA, you can only use the government bonus from one of these accounts to buy a property.

 I am a first-time buyer with poor credit, can I get a mortgage?